jetify-com/launchpad/README.md

 `launchpad help` - see all commands

-`launchpad auth` - use launchpad's authentication toolchain (login required)
+`launchpad auth` - create a user, login, or logout (login required)

-`launchpad env` - use launchpad's secret management toolchain (login required)
+`launchpad env` - manage environment variables and secrets (login required)

-`launchpad cluster` - use launchpad's cluster management toolchain (login required)
+`launchpad cluster` - create a cluster, list your clusters (login required)

-All "login required" commands require you to have an account with Jetpack's Mission Control offering.
+All "login required" commands require you to have an account with [Jetpack's Mission Control](https://www.jetpack.io/launchpad) offering.
 These special commands are added on top of the open-source codebase for you.
 Even though they are excluded from this repository, they are readily available in the launchpad CLI.

 See the [CLI Reference](https://www.jetpack.io/launchpad/docs/reference/cli/) for the full list of commands.